ananzaaaBruh/B/README.md

-*-Note: Play the game if you are; familiar with G e n Z h u m o r and a bit of gore jokes, experienced **Super Mario World** player.*
+*-Note: Play the game if you are; familiar with G e n Z h u m o r and a bit of gore jokes, experienced **Super Mario World** player.-*

 Hey, thanks for downloading my rom hack!
 I really worked on it, I hope you guys enjoyed!